| Costa Rica April 17 - 28, 2003 |

 Central American Whip-tailed Lizard - La Selva on 24th and 25th

-American Crocodile - Probably the same individual seen twice at Tárcoles (an large male of about 6 meters) on 18th and 19th; also a dead one found there on 18th.
+American Crocodile - Probably the same individual seen twice at Tárcoles (an large male of about 6 meters) on 18th and 19th; also a dead

 Black and Green Poison Dart Frog - Fairly common at Tárcoles